Amrithadas21/Codeher-hackathon-Ar-application/README.md

 Augmented Reality Dementia Support Tool
 This repository contains an Augmented Reality (AR) application developed using Unity and Vuforia Engine, with C# as the primary scripting language.
 The tool is designed as a basic support system for dementia patients experiencing semantic memory loss.
-It enables patients to recall significant people in their lives by displaying videos of loved ones when scanning familiar objects using AR.
+It enables patients to recall significant people in their lives by displaying videos of loved ones when scanning familiar objects using AR.This was team project

 🔹 Download the APK